-Parker’s interdisciplinary research focuses on activism by incarcerated lesbian and queer women through prison exposés, poetry, visual arts, and the underground press, supplemented with oral histories she conducted with formerly incarcerated political prisoners.
+Parker’s interdisciplinary research focuses on activism by incarcerated lesbian and queer women through prison exposés, poetry, visual and performing arts, and the underground press, supplemented with oral histories she conducted with formerly incarcerated political prisoners.
 Parker was awarded the Writers and Artists Grant from the Gay and Lesbian Review, allowing her to publish an article in the publication.

-Beyond her primary focus on the history of gender and sexuality, Parker’s research and teaching interests include political history, social movements, and the intersection of public history and carceral tourism.
+Beyond her primary focus on the history of women, gender, and sexuality, Parker’s research and teaching interests include the history of the New Right and modern conservatism in the U.S., as well as the intersection of public history and carceral tourism.

 Courses